-NOTE: You do not have to visit visitor’s center to take steps to go down to the beach, which can be reached for free from parking lot.
-But to get to viewpoint and visit interactive center, entrance fee is required.
+NOTE: You do not have to visit the visitor’s center to take steps to go down to the beach, which can be reached for free from the parking lot.
+But to get to the viewpoint and visit the interactive center, an entrance fee is required.

 The nature of the National Park is to let wild space be wild.
 This allows for lots of wildlife.
 Bird watchers will be happy to spot eagles and peregrine falcons along the cliffs.
 Elsewhere you may encounter otter crossings and crane migrations.
 25,000-60,000 cranes rest in this area every fall on their way south.

 One of the things that we loved about visiting Rügen was its authenticity.
 Compared to Copenhagen, very few locals speak English.
 They are very friendly and appreciate any attempts at German and are happy to help.
 We loved the idea that no one understood us while we chatted as a family in English.
 Haha!

 From Copenhagen to Rügen, it requires taking the ferry between Gedser, Denmark and Rostock, Germany via Scandilines.
 There are other routes (via Rødby, DK and Puttgarden, DE or driving through Jutland via Hamburg and around) but the Gedser-Rostock route is the most convenient if targeting Rügen from most points north.

 NOTE: Book ahead – more than 14 days in advance and you can save BIG with economy ferry tickets.
 You can buy tickets at the ferry landing, but expect to pay a premium and not be guaranteed a spot.
 Ferry crossing is only 1 hour and 45 minutes and there are newer vessel options with more amenities to keep your family having fun while afloat.
 Check Scandilines website for updated sailing times, routes prices and vessels.